$223 Find Cheap Flights to Switzerland

 • What is the cheapest time of day to fly to Switzerland?

-The cheapest time of day to fly to Switzerland is generally in the evening, when round-trip flights cost $864 on average.
-Morning departures are around 27% more expensive than evening flights, on average.
-The most expensive time of day to fly to Switzerland is generally in the morning, which is peak travel time and where the average cost of a ticket is $1,101.
+The cheapest time of day to fly to Switzerland is generally at night, when round-trip flights cost $827 on average.
+The most expensive time of day to fly to Switzerland is generally at night, which is peak travel time and where the average cost of a ticket is $827.

 Top tips for finding cheap flights to Switzerland